I’ve been on a carnivore diet for more than ten years. I’ve tried countless delivery services during this time, including ButcherBox and Whole Foods.

 - Wild-caught seafood — All seafood is sustainably harvested to make sure there’s enough for future generations.
 Includes wild-caught salmon, cod, halibut, and scallops.

-- Chicken — All chicken products have the phrase “Complete traceability to farms,” which means there are procedures at each step of the supply chain.
+- Chicken — All chicken products have the phrase “Complete traceability to farms,” meaning there are procedures at each supply-chain step .

 - Beef — Includes organic, grass-fed, dry-aged, and grain-finished selection.
 The cattle aren’t given any growth hormones and are raised on pastures for at least two-thirds of their lives.